Malta-class aircraft carrier: Description

 Had the X1 design received final approval, the Malta class would have been about the same size as the American Midway-class aircraft carriers at 897 ft in length overall and 850 ft at the waterline.
 The beam would have been 115 ft 6 in at the waterline and they would have had a draught of 35 ft at deep load.
 The ships would have displaced 46890 LT at standard load and 57700 LT at deep load.
 Their metacentric heights were estimated to be 8.42 ft at standard load and 12.8 ft at deep load.
-Their complement was expected to consist of 3,520 officers and enlisted men.
+A crew of 3,520 (officers and other ranks) would be required.